Hjaltesorgenfrei/Vulkanologi/README.md

   - <https://github.com/Overv/VulkanTutorial/pull/255>
 - [x] Fix controls after adding Imgui
   - [x] Only capture mouse clicks if not over ui.
-- [ ] Yoink list from <https://github.com/knightcrawler25/GLSL-PathTracer> to choose what objects should be manipulated by ImGuizmo
+- [x] ~~Yoink list from <https://github.com/knightcrawler25/GLSL-PathTracer> to choose what objects should be manipulated by ImGuizmo~~
+  - I just use a ray to select instead.
 - [ ] Use VMA.hpp instead
 - [ ] Create a style to autoformat with
 - [ ] Move swap chain to its own class